DDubouski/diplom/README.md

 A simple helloworld app for docker

+terraform init
+terraform plan
+terraform apply -auto-approve

+On the cat with Jenkins.
+You must into instanse.
+And enter command "docker login"

 A simple nginx helloworld application that helps you learn docker image pulls.
 Runs on port :80